RosettaCommons/documentation/application_documentation/rna/rna-score.md

 Author: Rhiju Das

-Added to documentation: June 2013
+Added to documentation: Feb 2018

 Code and Demo
 =============